PM-Notes/Prince2/README.md

 Headings | Description
 -------- | ---------
 Identifier | A unique key
-Title | The name by whitch the product is known Purpose | Why do we need this product
+Title | The name by which the product is known
+Purpose | Why do we need this product
-Composotion | What will make up the product
+Composition | What will make up the product
 Derivation | Where will the product come from
-Format & Presentation | What form will it take Development Skills Required | What skills will be required Quality Criteria | What are the key quality factors Quality Tolerance | Is the quality ofjhte product accepptable Qualiy Method | How will quality be judged
+Format & Presentation | What form will it take Development Skills Required | What skills will be required Quality Criteria | What are the key quality factors Quality Tolerance | Is the quality of the product acceptable Quality Method | How will quality be judged
 Quality Skills Required | Who is qualified to check the product Quality Responsibilities | Who are the Producers, Reviewers & Approvers